 regulation and compliance, also known as “regtech”.

 The Office of Financial Technology incorporates the principle of “responsible innovation” into its activities, balancing the value of new ideas, products, and operational approaches with the need for effective risk management and governance.
 The Fintech Office engages internally through the FHFA Fintech Working Group, consisting of Agency leadership and experts across divisions and offices.
-The Fintech Office will be looking to engage externally with market participants, industry, non-profits, consumer groups, and academia in the coming months to facilitate the sharing of best practices and establish ongoing outreach and dialogue.
+The Fintech Office engages in external outreach with market participants, including industry firms, non-profits, trade associations, consumer advocacy organizations and academia to support responsible innovation in mortgage finance and an ongoing dialogue on opportunities and barriers to innovation in the mortgage ecosystem.

 Learn more at the